JamesCoding888/JavaOCP20221017/README.md

 > Area.java
 - Description:

-		Created methods of getArea() and getPerimeters() for returning the calculation to main class.<br>
+		Created methods of getArea() and getPerimeters() for returning the calculation to main class.

 > AssertionDemo.java
 - Description:

-		The application of assert keyword of Java 1.4 <br>
+		The application of assert keyword of Java 1.4

 2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/Test/java/day18">Introduction of Junit Test</a>
 > TestArea.java